Propositional variable

-In mathematical logic, a propositional variable (also called a sentential variable or sentential letter) is an input variable (that can either be true or false) of a truth function.
+In mathematical logic, a propositional variable (also called a sentence letter, sentential variable, or sentential letter) is an input variable (that can either be true or false) of a truth function.
 Propositional variables are the basic building-blocks of propositional formulas, used in propositional logic and higher-order logics.

 Uses

 Formulas in logic are typically built up recursively from some propositional variables, some number of logical connectives, and some logical quantifiers.
 Propositional variables are the atomic formulas of propositional logic, and are often denoted using capital roman letters such as $P$, $Q$ and $R$.